Will You Remember This Article Tomorrow?

 Not a pleasant picture.
 But now there's hope -- and good news -- regarding memory and aging!

-It's all detailed in an important new research report from Johns Hopkins -- rated #1 of America's Best Hospitals by U.S. News & World Report.
+It's all detailed in an important new research report from Johns Hopkins -- ranked #1 in the nation by U.S. News & World Report(2013).
+Johns Hopkins is the only hospital in history to be ranked #1 in the nation 21 years in a row.

 The 2014 Johns Hopkins Memory White Paper